Table of Contents

 Obedience may not get you rescued, but it does get you blessed!

-Because the gift of the Law and the land that God was giving them was likened to nourishment and sweetness, it became one of the common customs of Shavuot to serve foods that incorporated milk and honey during the feast.
+Because the gift of the Law and the land that God was giving them was likened to nourishment and sweetness, it became common practice to serve foods that incorporated milk and honey during the feast.

 “He has brought us to this place and has given us this land, ‘a land flowing with milk and honey’; and now, behold, I have brought the firstfruits of the land which you, O Lord, have given me.”—Deuteronomy 26:9-10